Edgar-Donk/frothy-brew/docs/dpi/ttk_widgets.rst

 scaling.
 This applies to all four standard themes, (alt, clam, classic and default) but for Windows where vista and xpnative are available the indicators stay large.
 Mac users can test their own theme aqua.
-There is no attribute to turn the indicator off, also the style configuration options do not have a size for the indicator.
+There is no attribute to turn the indicator off on ttk radio and check buttons, nor can the style configuration options always be used to adjust the indicator size.

 .. tabularcolumns:: |>{\centering\arraybackslash}\X{1}{5}|>{\centering\arraybackslash}\X{1}{5}